Experts say drivers can be cautiously optimistic about falling gas prices - NewsBreak

 Experts say drivers can be cautiously optimistic about falling gas prices

 WASHINGTON (NEXSTAR) — Drivers are getting some relief as gas prices go down.
-AAA says the national average for a gallon of gas is now just below $4.Climate bill’s unlikely beneficiary: US oil and gas industry
+AAA says the national average for a gallon of gas is now just below $4.U of I professor charged with sedition in Pakistan

 As we roll into election season, the Biden administration hopes drivers are pumped by the drop in prices.